The Master’s Degree

 Every master’s degree program assumes that participants have a general college education through the baccalaureate level.
 Accordingly, to enter a master’s degree program a student must hold a baccalaureate degree from a regionally accredited United States institution or proof of equivalent training outside the United States.
-He or she must also have taken at least twelve semester hours of upper-division undergraduate coursework in the area of the proposed graduate major or must have the consent of the graduate dean.
+The student must also have taken at least 12 semester hours of upper-division undergraduate coursework in the area of the proposed graduate major or must have the consent of the graduate dean.
 Some areas may require more undergraduate preparation.
 Students who lack adequate preparation may be admitted to a graduate program on the condition that they complete additional preparatory coursework designated by the graduate adviser.
-These courses are in addition to the thirty semester hours or more required for the master’s degree itself.
+These courses are in addition to the 30 semester hours or more required for the master’s degree itself.

 The Graduate School recognizes four options under which a student may pursue the master’s degree: with thesis, with report, with recital, and without thesis, report, or recital.
-All four options may not be available in any one field of study; information about the options that are possible is given in chapter 4 or is available from the student’s graduate adviser.
+All four options may not be available in any one field of study; information about the options that are possible is available under Fields of Study or from the student’s graduate adviser.

-At least eighteen semester hours must be in the major area; the thesis, report, or recital course, if part of the program, must be in the major.
+At least 18 semester hours must be in the major area; the thesis, report, or recital course, if part of the program, must be in the major.
 At least six hours must be in supporting work.
-Supporting work, often referred to as the minor, is an obligatory part of each degree program.
-It consists of coursework outside the major area, although the Graduate Studies Committee may permit some or all of it to be taken in other areas within the department.
+Supporting work, is a required part of each degree program.
+It consists of coursework outside the major area, although the Graduate Studies Committee may permit some or all of it to be taken in other areas within the program.

 The exact number of hours in the major area and in supporting work is determined in consultation with the graduate adviser.
 The Graduate Studies Committee must then review and approve the Program of Work, made up of the proposed courses in the major area and in supporting work.
 Courses listed on the Program of Work may not be more than six years old.
 The student may earn no more than 20 percent of the hours of credit listed on the Program of Work on the credit/no credit basis; thesis, report, and recital courses are not included in the 20 percent.